 Certification

-Next, the notarized document needs certification from the Secretary of State in your state.
+Next, the document which has been notarized must be certified by the Secretary of State in your state.
 This ensures the validity of the notarization and grants official status for international use.

 Apostille Seal